-to it.
+While today's systems of governance often rely on an elected chief to speak on behalf of the community, traditionally, it would be those most knowledgeable about a topic that could speak to it.
 Therefore, to ensure that this plan operates within Dene cultural understandings, we have been strongly guided by elders and pekwé harvesters to follow the wisdom and practices of our grandparents and ancestors, and we have chosen a path for conservation that stays within their guidance.
+We need to give decision making back to our community.
+It has been a long time since we have had decision making power and we are ready to take back that power.